Linsanity81/High-LevelPuzzle/README.md

 $ cmake ..
 $ make -j 16
 ```
-the integer following make -j is the number of threads supported by your CPU architecture.
+The integer following make -j is the number of threads supported by your CPU architecture.
 Replace it with your optimal value.

 - **Windows**: currently unavailable.